 Creating a brand for your business

 When it comes to thinking about your brand experience, the first things to take into consideration are what a graphic designer can help you with.
-This will be things like stationery, vehicle signwriting, store signage, your website and any promotional pieces of advertising material online and offline!
+This will be things like the actual logo design, stationery, vehicle sign writing, store signage, a website, social media graphics and any promotional pieces of advertising material online and offline!

 People stick to brands they know and trust, so a great idea is to work on building a trustworthy brand.
 Give them reason to come back and shop with you.
 Even something as little as a handwritten note in an online order, or an email newsletter sharing facts about your business could have more impact than you think!